jkrumow/TBStateMachine/README.md

 [stateMachine scheduleEvent:eventA data:payload];
 ```

-The state machine will queue all events it receives until processing of the current state has finished.
+The state machine will queue all events it receives until processing of the current event has finished.

 ### Nested State Machines

 TBStateMachine instances can also be nested as sub-state machines.
-To acomplish this you will use the `TBStateMachineSubState` wrapper class:
+To achieve this you will use the `TBStateMachineSubState` wrapper class:

 ```objective-c
 TBStateMachine *subStateMachine = [TBStateMachine stateMachineWithName:@"SubStateMachine"];